AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

 >[!NOTE]
 >
->You must have product administrator rights in Admin Console for Adobe Experience Manager as a Cloud Service in order to create new profiles and manage permissions for Cloud Manager.
+>You must have product administrator rights in Admin Console in order to create new profiles and manage permissions for Cloud Manager.

 ### Create a New Product Profile {#create}